20 Best Leg Exercises For Women: Home & Gym

 Foam rolling — TFL

-It’s hard to stretch the outside of the leg, but you can loosen the area using a foam roller.
-In this video, Kelsey Wells demonstrates foam rolling of the tensor fasciae latae, sometimes referred to as the ‘TFL’.
-This area can be quite tight, so you might opt for a soft foam roller to start with.
+Here, Sweat Trainer Kelsey Wells demonstrates foam rolling of the tensor fasciae latae, sometimes referred to as the “TFL”.
+This area can be quite tight, so you might start by using a soft foam roller.

-There are many more stretches for your glutes, quads, hamstrings and calves that you can include in your cool down.
-Choose stretches that target the muscle groups used in your workout.
+You can try many other stretches for your glutes, quads, hamstrings and calves — just remember to choose stretches that target the muscle groups used during your workout.

 Use these exercises to strengthen your legs

-Whether you use bodyweight exercises at home or train your legs in the gym, start with simpler movements and increase the complexity and intensity as you gain confidence and strength.
+Whether you use bodyweight exercises at home or train in the gym, the key is to start with simpler movements you feel comfortable with and increase the complexity and intensity as you gain confidence and strength.